yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-endpoint.md

 type: docs
 ---

 A private service endpoint (PSE) is used to connect a YugabyteDB Managed cluster that is deployed in a Virtual Private Cloud (VPC) with other services on the same cloud provider - typically a VPC hosting the application that you want to access your cluster.
-The PSE on your cluster connects to an endpoint on the VPC hosting your application over a privately linked service.
+The PSE on your cluster connects to an endpoint on the VPC hosting your application over a private connection.

 ![VPC network using PSE](/images/yb-cloud/managed-pse-diagram.png)